GLBTQ+ Asian Pacific Alliance: Other activities

 In 1994, GAPA participated in the Chinese New Year Parade in San Francisco's Chinatown District, wearing sweatshirts with the phrase "We are one family" written in Chinese.
 Members of GAPA carried a 25-foot lavender Godzilla.

-Current GAPA Chair Michael Nguyen explains how GAPA's purpose has broadened to advocate for anyone within the LGBTQ API community in the Bay Area.
+Former GAPA Chair Michael Nguyen explains how GAPA's purpose has broadened to advocate for anyone within the LGBTQ API community in the Bay Area.

 On March 21, 2021, in response to the mass murders of Asian women in massage parlors in the Atlanta area and in response to the ongoing violence against Asian lives in the Bay Area, GAPA organized an LGBTQ Solidarity March for Asian Lives from the Castro to Chinatown.

 On May 18, 2021, the San Francisco Board of Supervisors adopted a resolution officially declaring May 22–29, 2021, the nation's first QTAPI (Queer Transgender Asian Pacific Islander) Week in the City and County of San Francisco.
-Current GAPA Chair Michael Nguyen, co-founder of the Bay Area QTAPI Coalition in 2017, was the lead organizer of the week-long series of live and virtual events.
+Former GAPA Chair Michael Nguyen, co-founder of the Bay Area QTAPI Coalition in 2017, was the lead organizer of the week-long series of live and virtual events.